 Those working on a retainer basis can set up recurring subscriptions that are automatically charged via Stripe or PayPal—no more manually tracking and following up due to failed payments.

-When it comes to project management, the collaboration tool allows project managers to keep an eye on ongoing orders.
+When it comes to project management, the agency management software allows project managers to keep an eye on ongoing orders.
 They’re able to check ticket response times, see how many orders are currently assigned, and what status they have.
 This allows them to delegate tasks in order to ensure that deadlines are met.